Phenolah/HNG-CRUD/README.md

 - Create a virtual environment

-- From your terminal, navigate into the Stagetwo directory and create a virtual environment using python -m venv venv
+- From your terminal, navigate into the ProfileProject directory and create a virtual environment using
+'''python -m venv venv'''
 Activate the virtual environment

-- Activate the virtual environment using .\venv\Scripts\activate on windows and source venv/bin/activate  for mac and Linux
+- Activate the virtual environment using

+.\venv\Scripts\activate on windows and source venv/bin/activate  for mac and Linux